Tibialis Posterior Tendinopathy Pain in Runners

 Understanding the Tibialis Posterior Muscle

-Other functions of the tibialis posterior include resisting foot eversion and playing a supporting role in elevating, tensing and reinforcing the medial longitudinal arch of the foot.
-This helps distribute body weight through the foot when it is impacting or planted firmly on the ground, for example during the heel strike phase of gait during walking or running.
+Other functions of the tibialis posterior include resisting foot eversion and supporting the medial longitudinal arch.
+This helps distribute body weight through the foot when it impacts or is planted firmly on the ground, for example, during the heel strike phase of gait in walking or running.
+Dysfunction in this region may also present as posterior tibialis tendon irritation, which shares overlapping symptoms with conditions like tarsal tunnel syndrome or posterior tibial tendinitis.

 Possible Injuries and Strains

-Given the role of the tibialis posterior it is easy to see how if the whole lower leg and foot complex is either weakened or not functioning optimally in one or more areas, the muscle and tendon can endure more stress than it is designed to handle and hence lead to muscular strain or tendinopathy.
+Given the role of the tibialis posterior, it’s easy to see how, if the whole lower leg and foot complex is either weakened or not functioning optimally, the muscle and tendon can endure more stress than it is designed to handle, leading to muscular strain, tendonitis, or tendinopathy.

-Quite often we see runners and walkers presenting with tibialis posterior tendon pain.
-Symptoms associated from tibialis posterior tendinopathy will feel like:
+Quite often, we see runners and walkers presenting with tibialis posterior tendon pain.
+Symptoms associated with tibialis posterior tendinopathy may include:

-• We may even see a limp develop or a flattening of the arch of the foot when walking or running.
+In some cases, there may be a limp or visible flattening of the arch of the foot during walking or running.

-If after all this you think you may have some tibialis posterior weakness or dysfunction the good news is there’s some really simple exercises and mobility work you can do at home to start to add some strength and restore function.
-At Elite Health and Performance, we start by de-loading the tissue with myofasical release shown in the video that you can perform at home.
+If after all this you think you may have some tibialis posterior weakness or dysfunction, the good news is there are some really simple exercises and mobility techniques you can do at home to start building strength and restoring function.
+At Elite Health and Performance, we begin by de-loading the tissue with myofascial release, as shown in the video — a great starting point for both mobility and pain relief that you can perform on your own.

-We then recommend starting off with isometric holds for a few days before then moving to concentric reps or consulting your therapist to guide you if you are confused.
+We then recommend starting off with isometric holds for a few days before progressing to concentric reps, especially important in the early stages of a tendon injury, or consulting your therapist to guide you if you’re unsure.

 Watch video here - Tibialis posterior ball raise